Maverick-1005/Maverick-1005/README.md

 ## 🚀 About Me

 I’m a passionate developer and competitive programmer who enjoys building full-stack applications and solving real-world problems with clean and efficient code.
-With a strong foundation in C++, JavaScript, and Python, I aim to blend creativity with technical proficiency to create impactful software solutions.
+With a strong foundation in C/C++, JavaScript/TypeScript, I aim to blend creativity with technical proficiency to create impactful software solutions.

 ---